ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 the following factors:

-- the relationship between auditors and logs is not sensitive in the way that the relationship between clients and servers is.
+- the relationship between auditors and logs is not sensitive in the way that the relationship between clients and servers is;

 - because auditors regularly exchange STHs with each other, the re-appearance of a targeted STH from some auditor does not imply